feddelegrand7/mini007/README.md

 #> [1] 2
 #>
 #> [[3]]$agent_id
-#> [1] "f9ec84cc-590d-4212-9ae8-74a85cbf0f19"
+#> [1] "66b06912-f95a-42cd-98b0-5be2553368b1"
 #>
 #> [[3]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[3]]$response
-#> Their focus on a cost-effective digital campaign contradicts my role and
+#> Your low-budget digital strategy is pragmatic but conflicts with my directive
-#> objective as the CEO who is unconstrained by budget and wants to spend as much
+#> to spend maximum resources to rapidly scale exports with high-impact
-#> as possible to aggressively boost exports; therefore, I propose a lavish,
+#> visibility; therefore, I counterpropose a comprehensive, multi-channel campaign
-#> integrated marketing blitz including high-profile German TV ads, partnerships
+#> including lavish product launches in top German cities, sponsorship of
-#> with top-tier luxury retailers, grand-scale Algerian cultural festivals in
+#> large-scale food and cultural festivals, collaborations with elite influencers
-#> Germany, and exclusive VIP influencer experiences to firmly establish our dates
+#> and media, plus premium retail partnerships, to firmly establish Ouergla dates
-#> as the premium brand in the German market over the next two years.
+#> as Germany’s luxury, must-have delicacy over the next two years.
 #>
 #>
 #> [[4]]